Overview

 Included meals: Breakfast and lunch

-Day Five – Loch Ness and uRQUHART cASTLE
+Day 5 – Loch Ness and Urquhart Castle

 The Great Glen is a large fault line that runs through the highlands, with Loch Ness it’s largest freshwater lake.